It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In The Last Blade videogames, Lee Rekka uses a folding fan as his weapon, though he uses it very rarely, preferring fiery kicks.

-- Also, in a couple of the Samurai Shodown games, Kyoshiro Senryou uses a fan either to directly hit his opponent or as a flaming projectile.
+- In the Samurai Shodown games, Kyoshiro Senryou uses a fan for light close range attacks.
+Oh, and also as a flaming projectile.

 - Princess Peach uses a fan in Super Mario RPG.